ast-grep/ast-grep.github.io/website/blog/tree-sitter-glr-arena.md

 The GLR stack had shared some nodes only temporarily while it explored competing parses.
 After losing branches were discarded, the accepted tree could be the sole owner again, but the sticky bit still remembered the earlier sharing.
-Tree-sitter balances deeply repeated syntax before returning the tree, and that pass may modify only uniquely owned nodes.
+That mattered because of a pass Tree-sitter runs at the finish line: deeply repetitive syntax—statement after statement, item after item—parses into lopsided, deeply nested subtrees, so before returning the tree, Tree-sitter runs a **balancing pass** that restructures those runs into a flatter shape.
+Balancing rewrites nodes in place, which is safe only for nodes it uniquely owns; anything shared must be copied first.
 Too many nodes looked shared, balancing skipped work it needed to perform, and the stress case timed out.
 The impressive benchmark had measured a parser that was avoiding required work.

 ChatGPT then walked the accepted syntax graph and reconstructed which nodes were actually shared before balancing.
 Correctness returned, but the version that